ME7ROPOLIS/ball_breaker/README.md

 to remove the walls.
 Remove all of the walls within three lives to win.
 To pause the game, hit 'p'.

 ## Instructions
-To play, import ball_breaker (recommended from a local directory) into python or a python IDE, and call ball_breaker.play().
+To play, 'import ball_breaker' (recommended from a local directory) into python or a python IDE, and call 'ball_breaker.play()'.